Teardown (video game): Technology and prototypes

-After creating a voxel sandbox, he worked alongside former Mediocre designer Emil Bengtsson to come up with gameplay concepts.
+After creating a voxel sandbox, Gustafsson worked alongside the former Mediocre designer Emil Bengtsson to come up with gameplay concepts.
 Like with Smash Hit and Sprinkle, Gustafsson wanted to model the gameplay around the technology, this time using destruction as a key element.
 He described this process as difficult "because any traditional game objective could just be solved by the player creating a straight line from A to B", with walls and doors unable to restrict the player.
 Several ideas were floated, starting with a driving game in which the player would drive into and topple objects.
 They decided against this concept because the destruction was merely an effect rather than central to the gameplay.
 Several stealth game prototypes followed over the span of several months, but Gustafsson and Bengtsson were unable to construct stealth gameplay where the enemies were insensitive to the sound of the player's destruction.
-The developers explored a survival game prototype featuring giant spiders, but Gustafsson and Bengtsson were generally not content with the use of enemies, as they would disrupt the destructive gameplay.
-Lastly, they toyed with a heist concept, requiring the player to steal a predefined set of objects.
-Gustafsson and Bengtson considered this task too trivial but regarded using limited tools and caches as too restrictive.
-Seven months into the development, after the two could not come to a mutually liked gameplay variant, Bengtsson left the project in early 2019.
-Gustafsson further experimented with the technology on his own, refusing to drop the work he had already done.
-He stated that it was difficult to find a justification for the possible destruction in the game without resorting to a shooter game or violent gameplay in general.
+Lastly, they toyed with a heist concept, requiring the player to steal a predefined set of objects but considered this task too trivial and regarded using limited tools and caches as too restrictive.
+In early 2019, seven months into the development, after the two could not agree on a gameplay variant, Bengtsson left the project.
+Gustafsson further experimented with the technology on his own.
+He explored a survival game prototype featuring giant spiders but was generally not content with the use of enemies, which would disrupt the destructive gameplay.
+Gustafsson stated that it was difficult to find a justification for the possible destruction in the game without resorting to a shooter game or violent gameplay in general.
+As a result, the game was solely a sandbox for most of its development.
 He considered the design process his most frustrating yet.